monisha7377/monisha7377/README.md

 I am a **Computer Science Researcher** and Final-year Undergraduate at **Vellore Institute of Technology, AP**, specializing in **Artificial Intelligence and Machine Learning**.

 I bridge the gap between academic research and software engineering.
-Recently, I authored a paper published in an **IEEE Journal**, working with a dedicated research team to solve complex problems in grading automation.
+Recently, I authored a paper published in an **IEEE Journal**, focusing on **AI-driven Video Text Translation** systems.

 <br/>